 Pink eye, or conjunctivitis, is an eye condition that causes the eye to become pink and irritated.
-Bacteria, viruses, and allergens can cause pink eye.
-The symptoms often resolve without treatment, but home remedies can help ease them.
+The symptoms often resolve without treatment, but home remedies — such as cool compresses — can help ease them.

 Pink eye is a term for the inflammation of the conjuctiva, the membrane that covers the eye and lines the inside of the eyelids.

 Pink eye typically gets better when the cause is no longer applicable, meaning that the infection has gone or the allergic reaction has stopped.
 In the meantime, cool compresses, proper eye hygiene, eye drops, and over-the-counter (OTC) medications may help reduce discomfort.

 This article discusses five quick and easy home remedies for pink eye.
 It also looks at ways to stop it from spreading and explains when a person should seek medical help.

 Pink eye causes inflammation around the eye.
 This can be irritating, and at times, it might be painful.
 A cool compress may help reduce inflammation and soothe these symptoms.

 A person can make a cool compress by soaking a clean washcloth or hand towel in cold water and wringing out any excess water.
 They can then hold the cloth over the affected eye for a few minutes.